 CRA Repair Techniques & Market News

-An increase in artificial intelligence appraisals has collision repair shop owners worried because in the majority of the cases the AI appraisals are incorrect.
+Incorrect artificial intelligence vehicle appraisals has collision repair shop owners worried because in the majority of the cases the AI appraisals are incorrect.

 A report from Wired details several body shop owners’ struggles with insurers using AI for appraisals.
 It’s a trend that has grown since the beginning of the pandemic as insurers quickly shifted from in-person visits to conducting estimates through photos and AI.